Michael Raeburn

 Michael Raeburn (22 January 1943 or 1948) is a Zimbabwean filmmaker.

 Life

 Raeburn's mother was partly Egyptian and his father was British.
-Born in Cairo, he lived in Rhodesia from the age of three.
-He studied at the University of Rhodesia, London and Aix-en-Provence.
+Born in Cairo, Egypt, Raeburn lived in Rhodesia from the age of three.
+He studied at the University of Rhodesia, University of London and University of Aix-en-Provence.

-After making his satirical 1969 film Rhodesia Countdown (Directors' Fortnight Cannes), he was declared a prohibited immigrant in Rhodesia, and spent twelve years in exile.
+After making his satirical 1969 film Rhodesia Countdown (Directors' Fortnight, Cannes), he was declared a prohibited immigrant in Rhodesia, and spent twelve years in exile.

-Living in London, Raeburn met James Baldwin in 1974.
-The pair became friends, and on-off lovers, and in 1977 began working together on a movie adaptation of Giovanni's Room.
+Living in London, England, Raeburn met James Baldwin in 1974.
+The pair became friends, and on-off lovers, and in 1977 began working together on a movie adaptation of Baldwin's novel Giovanni's Room.
 Marlon Brando agreed to play the part of Guillaume, and Robert De Niro also showed interest in the project.
-At Baldwin's 53rd birthday in 1977 guests were told that the film was going to be made.
+At Baldwin's 53rd birthday in 1977, guests were told that the film was going to be made.
 However, Raeburn eventually gave up the project, frustrated at financial demands made by Baldwin's agent.